gnois/luaty/README.md

 A command line switch can be enabled to check consistent usage of variables.
 Once enabled, the compiler will try to statically infer variable types with a limited subset of Lua, but is probably wrong in non trivial cases for now.

-Lua code will be generated regardless of warning by the optional type checker.

 Improving the type inferencer is a work in progress.